luizfcampos/luizfcampos/README.md

   ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 ### 🛠️ What I Do
-- Build cloud-native microservices
+- Design and develop scalable cloud-native microservices
-- Optimize high-throughput message processing systems
+- Optimize performance and reliability of high-throughput message processing systems
-- Architect clean, maintainable backends
+- Architect clean, maintainable, and efficient backend solutions
-- Tinker with IoT and embedded systems in my free time
+- Explore and experiment with IoT and embedded systems as a personal passion

 ### ⚡ A Little More About Me
 - 🎓 Electrical Engineering background